 If you will be obtaining visa on arrival, prior to the trip check out how much does it cost.
 Now, in the spring of 2016, it cost 30 USD.
 Price was even written on the poster just behind immigration officer’s counter at Phnom Penh International airport.
 But I noticed it too late.
 I gave 100 USD, and officer gave me back only 60 USD.
 Una went after me and paid 30 USD.

-Like the rest of Southeast Asian countries Cambodia is not expensive country for traveling.
+Like the rest of Southeast Asian countries Cambodia is not an expensive country for traveling.

 Food in Cambodia on average is a bit more expensive than in Thailand and Malaysia.
-More often than not dishes cost around 2,5 – 3 USD and more.
+More often than not dishes cost starting from around 2.5 – 3 USD, and more.
 While in Thailand and Malaysia we often pay less than 2 USD.
 But all food we had was good quality and portions were big.

 At the same time accommodation in Cambodia is cheaper than in neighboring countries.
-Cheapest rooms, in particular, in Cambodia always cost less than we had seen in Thailand and, for example, Malaysia.
+Cheapest rooms in Cambodia always cost less than we had seen in Thailand and, for example, in Malaysia.
 For 5-6 USD in Cambodia we had decent double room with attached bathroom, fan and WiFi.
 In Siem Reap for the same money we also had breakfast and free drinking water and tea.
 If you are curious – in Siem Reap we stayed at Advisor Angkor Villa (Booking.com, Agoda).

 See also our 2 weeks in Cambodia itinerary + costs!

 Check out also Airbnb, if you want to stay in an apartment or private house!
-Register using my Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Register using my Airbnb link and you will get a discount for your first booking.
+I will get a discount as well.
+We have been using Airbnb since 2012.

 Other mobile operators are – Cellcard, Smart Axiata, Metfone, Excell, Cootel, Telecom Cambodia, Camintel.
 Check out their websites, if you want to find the very best option.
 But it’s not necessary if you are in Cambodia only for few weeks and/or plan to be most of the time in cities.
 Tariffs are similar for all of them.